danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 Contrary to any traditional narrative — with its beginning, middle and end – Ernst points out that a computational recording can be re-enacted endlessly: "with no internal sense of ending"; as a "time-critical condition".[^Else2] That there can be "no happy ending" allows Ernst to elaborate on new temporal structures that no longer are aligned to traditional narrative structures or the terminal logic of the *end of history*.[^End] Our first example of the throbber alludes to this blurring of start and end.
 Temporal complexity is further developed by referring back to Turing’s speculation on artificial intelligence and whether a finite-state machine can be aware of its "conscious" state at a given time and whether a sense of ending is necessary in order to be functional.
 It is clear that finite state machines are procedural, in that they operate linear sequences of discrete events in time like clockwork, but as Ernst reminds us: "There is no automatic procedure which can decide for any program, if it contains an endless loop or not."[^Else3]

 Making reference to Martin Heidegger’s "being-in-time,"[^Heidegger] and the knowledge of the end of life that inscribes a temporal sense of what it means to be a human being, Ernst says: “Humans live with the implicit awareness that their death is already future in the past.”[^Ernst4] This looped deferral of ending is ontologically exacerbated with computation, unfolding the ending of being as a time-critical condition for both humans and machines alike.
 Leaving aside a deeper discussion of the philosophy of Heidegger, the importance of this for the discussion of loops seem to activate the complexity of lived time.
 Programming manages to provides insights here and creative opportunities such as in the case of live coding where programmers interact with a running system that is not stopped while waiting for new program statements.
-We can even begin to speculate on how software is not only synchronized with lived time but actually produces it, and we hope the two examples in the chapter help us to think through the intersection of endlessness, loops and conditions in both conceptual and technical ways.
+We can even begin to speculate on how software is not only synchronized with lived time but actually produces it, and we hope the two examples in the chapter help us to think through the intersection of endlessness, loops, conditions and temporalities in both conceptual and technical ways.
 We might go as far as to say that programming allows for a time-critical understanding of how technologies play a crucial role in our experience of time, not only how we model it, but how we can forge new beginnings and endings.

 <div class="exercise" markdown="true">

 ## MiniX[3]: Designing a throbber
 **Objective:**

-- To reflect upon temporality in digital culture with the throbber icon.
+- To reflect upon temporality in digital culture through designing a throbber icon.
 - To experiment with various computational syntax and effects of animation and transformation.

 **Get some additional inspiraton here:**